m0y-Cortes/WebDev-Is-Fun/README.md

 ### -Requirements for grade 3 above PLUS:
 - Database with three or more tables (at least 5 records in each table), two of them being linked (SQL INNER JOIN) in at least one query (that is used in the pages),
 - There is a list with a dynamic pagination system (at least 3 pages with 3 elements per page) for one table (so, at least 9 records in this table),
-- **Moderate UI/UX with Flexbox or Grid CSS.**

------------------ 5PUNTOS -----------------

--Requirement for grade 4 above PLUS:
-- Create a complete user management system: create new user with hashed password, listing, updating, and deleting users (SELECT/INSERT/UPDATE/DELETE in your users' table), the users can log in on your website,
-- Advanced UI/UX being fully responsive (computer, tablet, and phone) with Flexbox or Grid CSS or a CSS Framework.
+- Moderate UI/UX with Flexbox or Grid CSS.